Your life is a movie. You are the hero. Your mission is your goal.

 2. Impatient Chimp

-It has no concern for the future consequences.
+It has no concern for future consequences.
 It wants short-term gains even at the cost of a long-term benefit.

 The problem is that pleasurable activities are simply based on chemical activities in the brain.
 They may make us suffer in the long-term.